dreday966/HTLCCrossChainSwap/README.md

 ## How to run the demo
 1. Run client web and communication server.
 2. Open http://localhost:3008 on two separate web browsers with metamask installed
-3. Toggle network of metamask to Ropsten for one browser and Rinkeby for another.
+3. Toggle the network of metamask to Ropsten for one browser and Rinkeby for another.